SmartTokenLabs/TokenScript/doc/design_paper.md

 The 80s' "Back to the Future" featured a world of powerful machines filled with hovering boards and flying cars.
 It didn't happen.
 As Peter Thiel once famously lamented, "we were promised flying cars, instead we got a 140 characters".
 The technological advancement of our time is beyond the imagination of the 80s science fiction movies, albeit not through more powerful machinery, but more efficient use of information.

 Ride-sharing revolutionised the way we organise our daily lives and Airbnb changed the way we travel.
-These are the new markets and they incur less cost to operate, are more accessible and have finer operational units.
+These are the new, less frictional markets.
+They incur less cost to operate, are more accessible and have finer operational units.

-Despite this web 2.0 revolution, the majority of markets still operate with high costs.
+But despite this web 2.0 revolution, the majority of markets still operate with high costs.
 The stock market for example, has so much overhead that it is only justifiable for multi-million dollar businesses which rely on the trust of rules and regulations to operate.

-### Can we create a more efficient market without the overhead?
+### Can we create a frictionless market through tokenisation?

 Can we tokenise, for example, 1% of a property, so that the property market can react faster than the typical month-long property purchase-sales cycle?